nicholaswilde/recipes/docs/soups-and-stews/vichyssoise-(leek-and-potato-soup).md

 I served the soup with a garnish of minced chives as Julia suggests.

-### Step 5
+!!! note

-Editor’s Note: White pepper is recommended in this recipe because it blends in with the color of the soup.
+    White pepper is recommended in this recipe because it blends in with the color of the soup.
 If all you have is black pepper, that’s perfectly fine to use.

 ## :link: Source